aranton31/terraform-code-gitops/README.md

-This Repo contains code for setup Infrastructure on Google GCP
+This Repo contains code to setup Infrastructure on Google GCP